 College Policy Number/Title:

-If you are involved in a work injury, it must be reported to the office of human resources as soon as possible.
+If an employee is involved in a work injury, it must be reported to the employee’s supervisor, the office of human resources, and public safety as soon as possible.
 All injured employees must complete the "Howard County Employee Incident/Injury Report," which will be provided by the office of human resources or the employee's supervisor.
-This report must be completed and returned to your supervisor as soon as possible.
-Failure of the employee to complete the injury report may jeopardize the employee's workers' compensation benefits.
+This report must be completed and returned to the supervisor within 24 hours of the injury.
+Failure of the employee to complete the injury report may jeopardize or delay the employee's workers' compensation benefits.
 Any employee who files a fraudulent workers' compensation claim will be subject to legal action and immediate dismissal.

-If an employee is involved in a work related injury and cannot return to work, the time that they miss from work must be charged to any available leave that they may have.
-Once the injury has been determined to be covered under workers' compensation, leave benefits may be reimbursed to the employee at the rate as allowed by Maryland State Law, as follows:
+If an employee is involved in a work-related injury and cannot return to work, the time that the employee misses from work must be charged to any available leave that the employee may have.
+Once the injury has been determined to be covered under workers' compensation, leave benefits may be partially reimbursed to the employee at the rate allowed by Maryland State Law, as follows:

 Return to Work

-If an employee is able to return to work in a modified duty capacity, it is the employee's responsibility to notify their supervisor and the supervisor's responsibility to work with Howard County Risk Management and the office of human resources in an attempt to provide a modified duty position for the employee.
-An injured employee returning to work in regular duty capacity must provide the office of human resources with a medical release from the physician affirming that the employee is able to resume job duties.
-In addition, the employee may be required to attend a fitness for duty evaluation as requested.Effective Date: 8/1/2000
+If an employee is able to return to work in a modified duty capacity, it is the employee's responsibility to notify the supervisor and the supervisor's responsibility to work with Howard County Risk Management and the office of human resources in an attempt to provide a modified duty position for the employee.
+An injured employee returning to work in regular duty capacity must provide the office of human resources with a medical release from the physician affirming that the employee is able to resume job duties, indicating returning employee’s physical work restrictions or reduction in work hours that will be necessary in their transitioning back to work.
+In addition, the employee may be required to attend a fitness for duty evaluation.